ellysh/bash-programming-from-scratch/manuscript/answers.md

 fi
 ```

+You get the nested `if` statement.
+Apply the early return pattern to get rid of it.

-To avoid nested `if` statements, we will apply the early return pattern.
-We will also add a shebang at the beginning of the script.
-Listing 5-2 shows the result.
+The last step is adding the shebang at the beginning of the script.
+Listing 5-2 shows the final result.

 {caption: "Listing 5-2.
 The script for searching a string in files", line-numbers: true, format: Bash}
 ![`search-copy-remove.sh`](code/Answers/search-copy-remove.sh)